 “Blake” is our Lunch Program/Clothing Closet/Shower Coordinator.
 He is the face of the lunch program and receiver of the food donations; he coordinates meals and oversees our volunteers.
 Blake also picks and delivers clothing to the closet and supervises a once a week shower program.
 To read more about Blake, click here for a profile on his work with us in the New York Times.

 Amy is Bethesda Cares’ first Development Director.
 A former litigator, Amy left the law to raise her children.
 When she returned to work it was in the nonprofit world, focusing on international issues.
 Over time Amy realized she wanted to concentrate on improving her own community; after a brief stint with Montgomery County’s Office of Community Partnerships, she consulted with some of Montgomery County’s leading social service providers before hanging her hat at Bethesda Cares.
-Her weekly blog, exploring our own humanity through the prism of homelessness, is on the Huffington Post, here.
+Her occasional, exploring our own humanity through the prism of homelessness, is on the Huffington Post, here.

 John is the Director of Outreach and Special Projects at Bethesda Cares.
 John’s objective is to coordinate an “exit strategy” for individuals experiencing homelessness.
 John has multiple levels of experience in “best practice” programs and policy development, including activities associated with CoC systems, State Interagency Councils, and Federal policy initiatives.
 John has also served as Coordinator for the Bethesda Chapter of 100,000 HOMES Campaign since joining the campaign in 2011.
 John has received multiple awards for his work to end homelessness, including recognition from U.S. Department of Veteran’s Affairs Medical Center in Washington DC for his work through HUD-VASH and being named the recipient of the 2012 Dr. Wayne Fenton Memorial Award from the National Alliance on Mental Illness for Montgomery County.
 In addition, John had the distinct honor of being Congressman Chris Van Hollen’s guest at President Barack Obama’s 2012 State of the Union Address to Congress.